 The King of Rock ‘N’ Rock wouldn’t have reigned if it weren’t for his Colonel.
-To fans across the country, Elvis Presley seemed to shoot to megastardom after his 1956 national TV appearance on Stage Show, but the young singer’s career was carefully orchestrated by his manger, Colonel Tom Parker, a Dutch immigrant and shrewd businessman who got his early training on the circus scene and has been described as a cross between P.T.
+To fans across the country, Elvis Presley seemed to shoot to megastardom after his 1956 national TV appearance on Stage Show, but the young singer’s career was carefully orchestrated by his manager, Colonel Tom Parker, a Dutch immigrant and shrewd businessman who got his early training on the circus scene and has been described as a cross between P.T.
 Barnum and W.C.
 Fields.

 Parker immigrated to the United States as a stowaway

 Much of Parker’s early years are shrouded in mystery, possibly because he was an illegal immigrant who didn’t have a passport or become a naturalized American citizen.
 Though he claimed he was born in Huntington, West Virginia, his actual identity was uncovered when relatives spotted him in a photo with Presley.

 Born Andreas Cornelis van Kuijk in Breda, Netherlands, he started training horses with a local circus in his youth and then claimed to have worked as a sailor on Holland America Cruise Line in his teen years.
 While he told some that he came to the U.S. through Canada, he is widely believed to have arrived in Hoboken, N.J., as a ship stowaway.

 Changing his name to Parker, he served in the U.S. Army and then went down to Florida to work for a traveling circus, where he learned how to hawk an attraction.
 (He was later known to refer to Presley as “my attraction.”)
 Parker was given the honorary title “colonel” by Louisiana Governor Jimmie Davis in 1948 after helping with his campaign.

 Presley met Parker at a cafe in Memphis